gumaerc-testorg/18.325-fall-2015/content/pages/syllabus.md

 Textbook
 --------

 There is not one textbook.
 The material will be inspired from various sources.
-See the [readings]({{< baseurl >}}/pages/readings) section for a list of references that sometimes go way beyond what we'll do in class.
+See the {{% resource_link 790a976a-ad17-92e7-bc48-10055023359c "readings" %}} section for a list of references that sometimes go way beyond what we'll do in class.

 Requirements
 ------------